bolomcs50/Montezuma/README.md

 Among others, these features will be considered for implementation, in no particular order:

 * Include thc properly with CMake
-* Parametrize opening book directory, pass one as argument and use a default.
 * Communication of more information regarding the search (nodes, hashFull%mill,...)
 * Support for tablebase finals
 * Wiser management of move time